 13.3 Liaison statements

-Liaison statements are documents that provide a response to a question raised by another study group of any Sector of the Union, or request action by other study groups or organizations.
+Liaison statements are documents that provide a response to a coordinated request or a question raised by another study group of any Sector of the Union, or request action by other study groups or organizations.
 Liaison statements shall be approved by the chairman of the study group concerned before their transmission to the study group or organization concerned.
 Incoming liaison statements shall not be translated.
 A template for liaison statements is set out in Annex 4 to this resolution.

 14 Other documents